awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-replica.md

                                                               // to the replica manager (both
                                                               // on local and remote peers)
     {
-        // printing out whether it is a proxy or a master replica if (IsMaster())
+        // printing out whether it is a proxy or a primary replica if (IsMaster())
-            printf("I am master!\n");
+            printf("I am primary!\n");
         if (IsProxy())
             printf("I am proxy!\n");
     }